AskMeAgain/WebMessenger/README.md

 ## Features

+### Mainfeatures
-1. Messages are stored on a Distributed Ledger
+- Messages are stored on a Distributed Ledger
-2. User can send/receive messages
+- User can send/receive messages
-3. User Account system
+- User Account system
-4. Chat request system
+- Chat request system

+### Other
-5. User can change the colorscheme ([img](https://puu.sh/zR8eH/60a1009d1e.png))
+- User can change the colorscheme ([img](https://puu.sh/zR8eH/60a1009d1e.png))

 ## The steps internally to start a chat with a user